wendall911/Homeostatic/HomeostaticSeasons/README.md

 ## Description

-Homeostatic Seasons adds the four traditional seasons to Minecraft, each comprised of three distinct sub-seasons.
-The combination of the seasons and sub-seasons results in 12 distinct solar terms.
-Each term has its own visual changes, with mid-spring biomes matching the default state in Vanilla Minecraft.
+Homeostatic Seasons adds the four traditional seasons to Minecraft, each comprised of three distinct subseasons, for a total of twelve distinct subseasons.
+Each subseason has its own visual changes, with mid-spring biomes matching the default state in Vanilla Minecraft.

-Subseasons last 10 in-game days (configurable), resulting in 30-day seasons.
-The current season is defined by the world time (using /time set 0 will reset to day 1 of mid-spring).
+The duration of each subseason is 3 in-game days (configurable), resulting in 9-day seasons.
+The current season is defined by the world time (using /time set 0 will reset to day 1 of early-spring).

 ## Seasonal Biomes